Each year MSBA asks members to vote for officers: do you know what you are voting for?

 The MSBA Board was created by our bylaws, essentially the founding documents of the incorporated 501(c)3 organization that creates this newsletter and holds these meetings.
 It meets three times a year, usually for 2 hours, and a month in advance of the member meetings in February, June, and November.

-Frankly, about half of the folks who are on the Board participate on a regular basis, and that generally reflects events on the local level that are proceeding normally.
+Currently a majority of the folks who are on the Board participate on a regular basis!
 The Board meets when the number of participants meets quorum (a minimum of 8 voting members).

 Who’s Who on the Board?

-Most of the board is made up of Second Vice Presidents representing 24 counties in Maryland, as well as DC.
+Most of the board is made up of Second Vice Presidents representing 23 Maryland counties and Baltimore City, as well as DC.
 They can attend board meetings by free conference call or in person, and are asked to meet two responsibilities: to keep MSBA apprised of local issues and to inform about and promote MSBA to local beekeepers.
 2ndVPs can be nominated by local clubs, but all board members must join the association, and usually those who serve as 2nd VP continue from year to year.
 It is perfectly OK for there to be more than one candidate, on whom the membership can vote.

 The EAS Director is different: that job requires making sure that Eastern Apicultural Society knows what we care about, and that we understand EAS’ role and activities.
 The EAS Director attends their board, and usually the Annual Conference, and reports back to us